The Rev. Dr. Neddy Astudillo discusses how a simple rule change can alter outcomes in a big way

 The Presbyterian Church (U.S.A.) “has seen the consequences” of a rigged game, Astudillo said, adding a word of appreciation to the Presbyterian Hunger Program and others for working to fix “the problems caused by the game,” including hunger, pollution, land grabs, deforestation and lack of access to affordable housing.

-“This is the promise of Creation,” Astudillo said, quoting from Sarah Augustine’s book “The Land is Not Empty,” which is currently being read by about 150 Presbyterians as part of an online book study.
+“This is the promise of Creation,” Astudillo said, quoting from Sarah Augustine’s book “The Land is Not Empty.”
 “In it we see the nature of the divine and the nature of grace — a gift unearned, undeserved.

 “I have been deceived into thinking I have a choice — that I can choose to live ‘sustainably,’ in symbiosis with this land, or I can choose to participate in systems that are destructive to it.
 What an infantile notion.
 There is only one side, and that is the side of Life and its systems.
 Anything that does not comply with the logic and rhythms of this delicate web is doomed.”